 We have paid no cash dividends on any of our capital stock to date, and we currently intend to retain our future earnings, if any, to fund the development and growth of our business.
 As a result, we do not expect to pay any cash dividends in the foreseeable future, and payment of cash dividends, if any, will also depend on our financial condition, results of operations, capital requirements and other factors and will be at the discretion of our board of directors.
 Furthermore, we may in the future become subject to contractual restrictions on, or prohibitions against, the payment of dividends.
 Accordingly, the success of your investment in our common stock will likely depend entirely upon any future appreciation.
-There is no guarantee that our common stock will appreciate in value after the offering or even maintain the price at which you purchased your shares, and you may not realize a return on your investment in our common stock.
+There is no guarantee that our common stock.